srivats22/platform_identifier/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Platform Identifier:
+## Platform Identifier:

 A flutter package to make it easier to identify what platform your application is running on

 ## The pain point
-Current if you want to identify what platform you are running on you can make use of the Universal platform which is a great package.
-But what if you want to know if you application is running on a mobile browser? or a desktop browser? or if's on a Mac, Windows or Linux browser?
+Currently, if you want to identify what platform you are running on you can make use of the Universal platform package which is a great package.
+But what if you want to know if your application is running on a mobile browser? or a desktop browser? or if's on a Mac, Windows, or Linux browser?
-You will need to declare custom boolean variables to handle this
+You will need to declare custom boolean variables to handle this, and to do it for every project is a tedious process.

 ## The Fix
 The fix is to make use of Platform Identifier.
-It has a bunch of methods that makes it easier to tackle the scenario mentioned in the pain point
+It has a bunch of methods that make it easier to tackle the scenario mentioned in the pain point

 ## Getting started

-&ensp; Installation
+&ensp;Installation
 ```
   platform_identifier:
     git: